arkadyuti/spotify-custom-recommendations/README.md

-# Spotify Recommendation Engine - Setup Guide
+# Spotify RecoEngine - Setup Guide

-This document outlines all the setup requirements and assumptions for running the Spotify Recommendation Engine locally.
+This document outlines all the setup requirements and assumptions for running Spotify RecoEngine locally.

 ## Prerequisites